telerik/fiddler-jam-docs/jam-embedded-api.md

 All settings are optional, with default values shown in the example above.
 The following rules apply:

 - The `captureVideo` enables or disables video capturing with the default format "pixel-perfect".
 Use `videoFormat` to explicitly change the format to "dom".
-- When "pixel-perfect" is selected as video recording format, the captured video is uploaded in its entity.
+- When "pixel-perfect" is selected as the video recording format, the captured video is uploaded in its entity.
 When "dom" is selected as the video recording format, you can submit only a portion of the video using the `sessionDurationInSeconds` from the 'ShareOptions' object.
 - When `maskSensitiveData` is enabled, but the `maskSelector` is omitted, the masking will use a built-in list of selectors commonly used in payment and transaction forms.
 - When custom selectors are added through the `maskSelector` string property, the built-in list of selectors will be dismissed.